bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 - ZoneDateTime (`X`) becomes DateTime (`X`) and TimeZone (`Y`)
 - DateTime (`X`) becomes Date (`X`) and Time (`Y`)

-For example, let's apply the `DCUT` command on a ZonedDateTime object twice, first using the `DCUT` menu function, then second using the `1/X` keyboard
+For example, let's apply the `DCUT` command on a ZonedDateTime object twice.
+For illustration purposes, the first `DCUT` uses the menu function, and the second `DCUT` uses the `1/X` keyboard button:
-button:

 | **Keys**                      | **MODE `{..}`**                   | **MODE `".."`**   |
 | ----------                    | ---------------------             | ----------------- |